freenandes/prez/list/docs-design.md

 - Not using the full potential
 - Maintainers: not versed in visual arrangement
 - UX team open to help

+Alt: Screenshots of documentation websites showing the before and after adding functionalities.
 -->

 ---